What is ANZAC Day?

 ANZAC (Australian and New Zealand Army Corps) Day is the anniversary of the landing of troops from Australia and New Zealand on the Gallipoli Peninsula, Turkey, in World War I on April 25, 1915.
 The bravery of all military personnel who participated in this campaign and the lives of those who died in all military actions are remembered.

-Many ceremonies, parades and other activities are held on ANZAC Day to remember the lives of those who participated or died in military action, particularly on the Gallipoli Peninsula in World War I. Dawn prayer or church services are a particularly important aspect of ANZAC Day.
+Many ceremonies, parades and other activities are held on ANZAC Day to remember the lives of those who participated or died in military action, particularly on the Gallipoli Peninsula in World War I. Dawn services at the local Cenotaph and marches to a Commemorative Service are a particularly important aspect of ANZAC Day.
 These represent the comradeship that the soldiers experienced as they rose each morning to prepare for another day of military action.
 After the services, gunfire breakfast (coffee with rum in it) is often served.

 In major cities and many smaller towns, parades, marches and reunions of current and past military personnel and memorial services are held.
 The fourth stanza or verse of a well known poem, known as The Ode, is read aloud at many ceremonies.
 The poem is called “For The Fallen” and was written by Laurence Binyon in 1914.
 It commemorates those who died and can never grow old.

 With the coming of the Second World War, Anzac Day also served to commemorate the lives of Australians who died in that war.
 The meaning of Anzac Day today includes the remembrance of all Australians killed in military operations.